-Compassion, emotion, empathies are all significant parts of the healing process and medical treatments.
+Compassion, emotion, and empathies are significant parts of the healing process and medical treatments.
 But although you can teach computers to act empathic, I believe it will always fall short of genuine emotion.

-Over-dependence on tools — no matter how sophisticated and intelligent they are — only leads to human harm.
+Over-dependence on tools — no matter how sophisticated and intelligent they are — only harms humans.
 For example, we over-rely on devices when it comes to fighting wars.
-When people fought with swords, there was no collateral damage to innocent people because combatants faced each other when they were fighting.
+When people fought with swords, there was no collateral damage to innocent people because combatants faced each other while fighting.
 But today, we use sophisticated bombs that have been known to kill innocent people along with the enemy — hence the misuse of technology or a case of technology gone wrong.

 Some people say artificial intelligence will diagnose disease and offer treatment much better than a human being can.
-Before we address this question, let’s define what health and illness are.
+Before addressing this question, let’s define health and illness.
 This definition has always been the subject of controversy.
 However, in the true sense, they are described as below:

 Health is “a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”
 But I think we should be cautious.

-The disease is any condition that causes pain, dysfunction, distress, social problems, or death to the person afflicted, or similar problems for those in contact with the person.
+The disease is any condition that causes pain, dysfunction, distress, social problems, or death to the person afflicted or similar problems for those in contact with the person.
 This broader sense includes injuries, disabilities, disorders, syndromes, infections, isolated symptoms, deviant behaviors, and atypical variations of structure and function.
-At the same time, in other contexts and for other purposes, these may be considered different categories.
+At the same time, these may be considered different categories in other contexts and for other purposes.

 Based on these definitions, we can identify factors that cannot be genuinely expected from artificial intelligence and technology.